Male and Female Sterility and Infertility

 • Psychological causes

-• Intoxication by drugs, alcohol, chemicals, use of certain medication (SSRI antidepressants, neuroleptics...)
+• Intoxication from drugs, alcohol, chemicals, use of certain medications (SSRIs, antipsychotics...)

-• Heat sources that raise testicular temperature constantly and continuously
+• Heat sources that constantly and continuously elevate testicular temperature

-These are congenital or acquired disorders of the testicles and affect the production of sperm inside the testicles.
+These are congenital or acquired pathologies affecting the testicles and relate to sperm production within the testicles.

 Testicular damage can be caused by: